markschl/snakecharmer/README.md

 ## Still not finished...

-Lots of things could still be done.
 A list of possible next steps includes:

 - Enable single-end analyses and other platforms than Illumina
 - Integrate more pipelines / clustering methods
 - Integrate more taxonomy databases
-- Better handling of configuration defaults
 - Testing deployment on different systems
 - Improve configuration of job resources (memory, CPUs)
+- The USEARCH pipeline may be moved into an extra repository to be used independently.
+This repo has a strong focus on the comparison of a variety of different pipelines as well as handling complex cases (e.g. several primer combinations).
 - ...